krismichalski/docker-rails/README.md

 See [example docker-compose.yml](https://github.com/nooulaif/docker-rails/blob/master/example-compose.yml)
 for a way to achieve this.

-Also to avoid installing rails over and over again it's probably a good idea to place this Dockerfile in root of your app and use image build with it.
+Also to avoid installing rails over and over again it's probably a good idea to place below Dockerfile in root of your app and use image build with it.

 ```Dockerfile